Best Kind of Mess

-Best Kind of Mess is the debut studio album by American rock band Get Scared, released in the United States on July 12, 2011 through Universal Motown Records.
+Best Kind of Mess is the debut studio album by American post-hardcore band Get Scared, released on July 12, 2011 through Universal Motown Records.
 The album was preceded by singles "Fail", "Sarcasm" and "Whore".
 The album is a departure from the band's previous releases, which had more screaming and a dirtier sound to them.
 This is the band's only album released on Universal Motown.

 Overview

 Best Kind of Mess is a departure from the band's previous releases, which had more screaming and a dirtier sound to them.
 Two songs from the Get Scared EP (Voodoo and Sarcasm) were included on the album.
 Best Kind of Mess was released on July 12, 2011.
 To promote the album, the band headlined the Fuck You All tour.
 Dr. Acula and Girl on Fire toured alongside the band.